Twintails/react-redux-todo/README.md

 ### We've got tests, yep ###

-After followint the setup and firebase steps above.
+After following the setup and firebase steps above.
 The tests should pass with
 ```bash

 npm test